SwipeCellKit/SwipeCellKit/README.md

 The target describes the location to which the cell will scroll when expansion is triggered.
 The `SwipeExpansionStyle.Target` enumeration defines the following options:

-1. `.percentage`: Percentage of screen width (0.0 to 1.0).
+1. `.percentage`: Percentage of superview's width (0.0 to 1.0).
-2. `.edgeInset`: Inset from opposite screen edge (in points).
+2. `.edgeInset`: Inset from superview's opposite edge (in points).

 ##### Triggers

-By default, will automatically trigger after the actions view is completely exposed.
+By default, expansion will automatically trigger after the actions view is completely exposed.
 It may be desirable to customize this trigger point, or define addtional triggers to complement the default behavior.
 The `SwipeExpansionStyle.Trigger` enumeration defines the following options:

 1. `.touchThreshold`: The trigger a specified by a touch occuring past the supplied percentage in the superview (0.0 to 1.0).
 The action view must also be fully exposed for this trigger to activate.
 2. `.overscroll`: The trigger is specified by the distance past the fully exposed action view (in points).